datastreamapp/schema/docs/README.md

 In addition to DataStream's goals of increasing access to water quality data across Canada, we are also working to create standardization amongst the diverse landscape of water quality data schemas currently being used.

 **We hope to do this by:**
-* Creating a standard based on previously designed and used standards (in our case the WQX model from the USEPA)
+* Creating a schema based on previously designed and used schemas (in our case the WQX model from the USEPA)
-* Sharing this standard in a machine readable format so that it can easily be replicated
+* Sharing this schema in a machine readable format so that it can easily be replicated
-* Allowing the standard to be open access so that others may help us build a tool that is useful for everyone
+* Allowing the schema to be open access so that others may help us build a tool that is useful for everyone

 ## Background (Lindsay and/or Carolyn can you fill this section in)